Spatial causal inference in the presence of unmeasured confounding and interference: Identifiability of quantities under different graphs

 We define conditional average local effects.
 First, let

-denote the expected change in unit $i$'s outcome for changes in its own treatment when the neighbor's treatment is set to $z$, among clusters with $U_i = u_i$.
+denote the expected change in unit $i$'s outcome for changes in its own treatment when the neighbour's treatment is set to $z$, among clusters with $U_i = u_i$.
 This is the equivalent to the local effects defined in \cref{eq:local_effect}, where we now also condition on the unit's covariate values.

-We also consider expected conditional average local effects, where we average over a distribution for the neighbor's treatment.
+We also consider expected conditional average local effects, where we average over a distribution for the neighbour's treatment.
 Specifically, let $\pi(u_i) = P(Z_j = 1 \mid U_i = u_i)$.
 We define

-representing the average change in unit $i$'s outcome among clusters with $U_i = u_i$ for changes in unit $i$'s own treatment, and when the treatment of its neighbor is distributed according to $\pi(\cdot)$.
-These effects are the conditional equivalent to effects $\lambda_i(\pi)$ defined in the manuscript.
+representing the average change in unit $i$'s outcome among clusters with $U_i = u_i$ for changes in unit $i$'s own treatment, and when the treatment of its neighbour is distributed according to $\pi(\cdot)$.
+These effects are the conditional equivalent to effects $\lambda_i(\pi)$ in Supplement \ref{subsec:alternative_definitions_block}.